reece-bennett/moodboard/PLANNING.md

 - [ ] Support for uploading image as multipart data
 - [ ] Delete image on disk when DELETE is executed (delete in the request handler, or run a periodic task to check for deleted images?)
 - [ ] Image tags, sorting and viewing by tag
-- [ ] Each image should have the URL of the original source image to allow easy re-download
+- [x] Each image should have the URL of the original source image to allow easy re-download

 ## Fields

 `imageUrl` string (required)
+`originalUrl` string (required)
 `sourceUrl` string (required)
 `description` string (required)
 `width` number (generated from image)